wildpeaches/wildpeaches/src/_content/posts/2021-01-07-marylin-and-the-goats.md

 ---
 title: Marylin and The Goats
-subtitle: Mathematicians fooled by probability, an R experiment to show why they're wrong
+subtitle: Mathematicians Fooled by Probability, an R Experiment To Show Why They’re Wrong
 author: John Peach
 lede: Controversial Ask Marylin column about the Monty Hall problem solved.
 hero: